2017 Certified Master Chef® Exam

 - Baking and pastry

 - Continental and Northern Europe cuisines

 - Market basket

 The 2017 ACF-CMC Exam is scheduled for September 30th - October 8th 2017 at Schoolcraft Community College in Livonia, Michigan.
 Currently 14 spots are available for the exam.
 For more information please contact Jeremy Abbey, CEC, CEPC, CCE, CCA Certification Directior firstname.lastname@example.org.

 Meet the CMC Candidates

 Chefs from across the U.S. prepare for the ultimate test.
+Learn about the candidates.

 "This eight-day exam will test the very limits of each candidate’s skill and endurance," said Ken Arnone, CMC, WGMC, owner, KA-CMC LLC, Poughkeepsie, New York.
 "These chefs have committed to a challenge that requires a combination of determination and expertise for a chance to attain the highest professional distinction available.
 We wish them the best of luck in accomplishing their goal of becoming a Certified Master Chef."